College Programs & Funding

 Transitioning to College

-Prepaid College 529 plans and ASD
+Prepaid College 529 Plans and ABLE Accounts

 There is a new law called the ABLE Act.
 Achieving a Better Life Experience Act of 2014 or the ABLE Act of 2014 - Amends the Internal Revenue Code to establish tax-exempt ABLE accounts for individuals with a disability to pay certain expenses of such individuals, including expenses for education, housing, transportation, employment support, medical care, and certain life necessities.
 Defines "individual with a disability" as an individual who is eligible to receive certain supplemental security income benefits under the Social Security Act.